Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 This package contains classes that define the entire architecture of your game project and some other utilities.

 ## Assemblies
-### CleanArchitectureGameFramework
+- CleanArchitectureGameFramework - additionals.
-This module contains additional classes.

-### CleanArchitectureGameFramework.Core
+- CleanArchitectureGameFramework.Core - main.
-This module contains main classes.

-### CleanArchitectureGameFramework.Internal
-This module contains utilities and helpers.
+- CleanArchitectureGameFramework.Internal - utilities and helpers.

 ## Namespaces
-### Framework
-This namespace represents the root module.
+- Framework - this namespace represents the root module.

-**IDependencyContainer** -
-This interface allows you to resolve your dependencies.
+  - IDependencyContainer - this interface allows you to resolve your dependencies.

-**Program** -
-This class is responsible for the startup and global logic.
+  - Program - this class is responsible for the startup and global logic.

-### Framework.UI
-This namespace represents the presentation (user interface) module.
+- Framework.UI - this namespace represents the presentation (user interface) module.

-**UIAudioTheme** -
-This class is responsible for the audio theme.
+  - UIAudioTheme - this class is responsible for the audio theme.

-**UIScreen** -
-This class is responsible for the user interface.
+  - UIScreen - this class is responsible for the user interface.
 The user interface consists of the hierarchy of logical (business) units and the hierarchy of visual units.

-**UIWidget** -
-This class is responsible for the business logic of ui unit.
+  - UIWidget - this class is responsible for the business logic of ui unit.
 This may contain (or not contain) the view.

-**UIView** -
-This class is responsible for the visual (view) logic of ui unit.
+  - UIView - this class is responsible for the visual (view) logic of ui unit.
 This just contains the VisualElement, so it's essentially a wrapper for VisualElement.

-**UIRouter** -
-This class is responsible for the application state.
+  - UIRouter - this class is responsible for the application state.

-### Framework.App
-This namespace represents the application module.
+- Framework.App - this namespace represents the application module.

-**Application** -
-This class is responsible for the application logic.
+  - Application - This class is responsible for the application logic.

-**Globals** -
-This class provides you with the global values.
+  - Globals - this class provides you with the global values.

-### Framework.Entities
-This namespace represents the domain (entities) module.
+- Framework.Entities - this namespace represents the domain (entities) module.

-**Game** -
-This class is responsible for the game rules and states.
+- Game - this class is responsible for the game rules and states.

-**Player** -
-This class is responsible for the player rules and states.
+  - Player - this class is responsible for the player rules and states.

-**World** -
-This class is responsible for the world.
+  - World - this class is responsible for the world.

-**WorldView** -
-This class is responsible for the world's visual and audible aspects.
+  - WorldView - this class is responsible for the world's visual and audible aspects.

-**Entity** -
-This class is responsible for the scene's entity (player's avatar, AI agent or any other object).
+  - Entity - this class is responsible for the scene's entity (player's avatar, AI agent or any other object).

-**EntityView** -
-This class is responsible for the entity's visual and audible aspects.
+  - EntityView - this class is responsible for the entity's visual and audible aspects.

-**EntityBody** -
-This class is responsible for the entity's physical aspects.
+  - EntityBody - this class is responsible for the entity's physical aspects.

 # Media
 - [![YouTube](https://img.youtube.com/vi/JQobAqfakJQ/0.jpg)](https://youtu.be/JQobAqfakJQ)